I’m a philosopher of cognitive science.

 Now, I investigate the connections between how we interact, how we understand each other, how we understand the world (together), and who we are.

 Broadly, I study the role of social interaction processes in subjectivity and intersubjectivity.

-For doing this, I have proposed the concept of participatory sense-making.
-This is also the name of the enactive approach to intersubjectivity that I’m developing, which connects the interpersonal coordination of movements (including speech) in interaction with the coordination of sense-making activities.
+For doing this, I have proposed the theory of participatory sense-making.
+This enactive approach to intersubjectivity connects the interpersonal coordination of movements (including speech) in interaction with the coordination of sense-making activities.

 Putting the interaction process at the centre of the study of social understanding entails a detailed and focused examination of it.
 This is being done in the social sciences (interaction studies, conversation analysis, context analysis, etc.), but it is a new idea in philosophy of mind and the cognitive sciences.
 One pillar of this work is the investigation of individual sense-making, which is the immersed and meaningful engagement of self-organizing and self-maintaining agents with their environment.
 If we think of how interaction influences sense-making, this has implications for how we think of individuals as well.

 I also apply the idea of participatory sense-making to autism, to have a testbed for my ideas, but also to see what the idea can mean for diagnosis and ‘intervention’ (I’d rather think of it as integration and establishing more mutual understanding, or autism-friendliness, as a Dutch blog recently called it).

 This work is inherently interdisciplinary.
 Most of my work is theoretical, but I draw on empirical research from disciplines ranging from anthropology and linguistics, over evolutionary robotics, minimal systems research, developmental, experimental and clinical psychology, to psychiatry, philosophy, and neuroscience.